JoshuaMart/AutoRecon/README.md

 source ~/.bashrc
 ```
 Modify line 4 & 5 of ```recon.sh``` and add your result path & your slack webhook token
+If necessary it is necessary to configure [Amass](https://github.com/OWASP/Amass/) with the desired API keys

 ## Usage